Hospital recommends Beyonce and ABBA for CPR training

 With every song bumping at the 100 beats-per-minute benchmark, each works as a guide for timing compressions.

 Headlining the playlist is the most applicable song: "Stayin' Alive" by the Bee Gees.
-However, if you want a song that's less dead on, the hospital also recommends, "Hips Don't Lie" by Shakira and "One Week" by Barenaked Ladies.
+However, if you want a song that's less dead-on, the hospital also recommends "Hips Don't Lie" by Shakira and "One Week" by Barenaked Ladies.

-While this playlist was created to help save lives, it could easily double as the perfect soundtrack for a middle school dance.
+Although this playlist was created to help save lives, it could easily double as the perfect soundtrack for a middle school dance.

-So whether you're saving someone in cardiac arrest, or simply want to get through your work day, it's time to throw on "Dancing Queen" by ABBA and get that heart pumping.
+So whether you're saving someone in cardiac arrest or simply want to get through your workday, it's time to throw on "Dancing Queen" by ABBA and get that heart pumping.